syi4/custom-microservice-architecture/README.md

 # microservice-architecture
-Micro service architecture using Javascript.
+Micro service architecture using Javascript, custom built event bus using axios on the backend.